 Guduchi / Giloy / Tinospora cordifolia, is recommended for diabetes, burning sensation, fever, edema etc. It has been scientifically validated in various animal models for hypoglycemic, immunomodulatory, anti-inflammatory, antioxidant and other pharmacological activities.
 The aqueous and alcoholic extract of the plant has been shown to improve glucose tolerance.
-It has hypoglycemic, anti-oxidant and analgesic activity and reduces burning sensation.
+It has hypoglycemic, anti-oxidant and analgesic activity and reduces the burning sensation.

 Vidanga has carminative and hepatoprotective activity.
 It is anthelmintic, astringent, alterative and tonic.

 Triphala (Amla + Harad + Baheda) is used extensively in Ayurveda for treatment of digestive diseases.
-It is a tonic for whole body.
+It is a tonic for the whole body.
 It is being used in various gastric disorders including intestinal inflammation.
 Amla, has significant acid lowering, cooling and anti-ulcer properties.
-Triphala is rich source of tannins, which is known to affect the integrity of mucus membrane.
+Triphala is a rich source of tannins, which is known to affect the integrity of mucus membrane.
 Tannins with their protein precipitating and vasoconstriction effects could be advantageous in preventing ulcer development.

 Bakuchi is the dry ripe seed of Psoralea corylifolia Linn. of Leguminosae family, an erect, 0.3-1.8 m. high annual herb, distributed throughout India, found commonly in Uttar Pradesh, Bengal and Maharashtra.
 The seeds contain evaporable oil, stable oil, resin and two crystalline elements called psoraline.
 The seeds oil of Bakuchi plant is useful in leukoderma, vitiligo, leprosy, psoriasis and inflammatory diseases of the skin.

 Babchi helps in vitiligo, hypopigmented lesions or leucoderma as its chief constituent psoralen is a photoactive furocoumarin that binds to DNA when exposed to UV light to form photoproducts with pyrimidine base.
-This action inhibits DNA synthesis and causes decrease in cell proliferation and hence spread of leukoderma patches.
+This action inhibits DNA synthesis and causes a decrease in cell proliferation and hence spread of leukoderma patches.